MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/access-teams-context.md

 > [!NOTE]
 >
-> A new sessionID is generated if a customer restarts the Teams desktop or reloads the Teams web client.
-The Teams session tracks the lifetime of the Teams client.
+> If a user restarts Teams desktop client or the Teams web client, a new sessionId is created.
+The Teams client's lifetime is tracked by the Team's session.
 >
-> A new app sessionID is generated when a customer navigates away from the app and refreshes it via the reload button.
-The App session tracks the lifetime of the platform app.
+> When a user exits the app and reloads it, a new sessionId is created.
+The lifetime of the platform app is tracked by the app session.

 ## Handle theme change